doonfrs/vscode-project-finder/README.md

 ## Usage

-1. Press Shift+Space anywhere in VS Code
+1. Press Shift+Space or Ctrl+Shift+Space anywhere in VS Code
 2. Select a project from the dropdown list
-3. The selected project will open in a new window
+3. Press Enter to open in the same window, or Shift+Enter to open in a new window
+4. Alternatively, click the split-window button to toggle "New Window Mode"

 ## How It Works